Itsme-Debapriya/NexoVate/README.md

-s# NexoVate - E-Learning Platform Frontend
+# NexoVate - E-Learning Platform Frontend

 A production-quality, fully responsive e-learning platform frontend built with Next.js, Tailwind CSS, and React.
 This is a frontend-only implementation using mock data and localStorage for persistence.